By: T Franklin Murphy | June 30, 2021 (edited April 22, 2022)

 For the perfectionist, all or nothing thinking impedes many simple joys.
 For the every day common achiever, such as myself, the middle path provides plenty.
 Joys can be found everywhere in simplicity.

-For the perfectionist, the drive for something more interferes with the small improvements.
+For the perfectionist, the drive for something more interferes with the enjoyments of making small improvements.
 A return to the gym isn't good enough.
 Going to the gym must include a goal of losing fifty pounds in the next 3 months.
-The joys of improving health and a heart pounding workout are lost because the scale momentary pauses at an unacceptable weight.
+The joys of improving health and a heart pounding workout are lost when the scale momentary pauses at an unacceptable weight.

 Perfectionist are highly self critical; sometimes down right mean.
 "I should have known better," they chastise.